thisisseptian/amartha-test/README.md

 ## Dependencies

-To facilitate PDF creation, this repository uses the gofpdf package.
-Alternatively, you could use wkhtmltopdf, but it would take longer since you need to design the HTML first.
+To facilitate PDF creation, this repository uses the `gofpdf` package.
+Alternatively, you could use `wkhtmltopdf`, but it would take longer since you need to design the HTML first.